switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-debian-11.md

     Nov 14 14:24:55 servername apachectl[19119]: [Sat Nov 14 14:24:55.526717 2020] [tile:notice] [pid 19119:tid 140525098995008] Loading tile config s2o at /hot/ for zooms 0 - 20 from tile directory /var/lib/mod_tile with extension .png and mime type image/png

 Next, point a web browser at "http://yourserveripaddress/index.html" (change yourserveripaddress to your actual server address).
-You should see "Debian Logo Apache2 Debian Default Page".
+You should see "Apache2 Debian Default Page".

 If you don't know what IP address it will have been assigned you can likely use "ifconfig" to find out - if the network configuration is not too complicated it'll probably be the "inet addr" that is not "127.0.0.1").
 If you're using a server at a hosting provider then it's likely that your server's internal address will be different to the external address that has been allocated to you, but that external IP address will have already been sent to you and it'll probably be the one that you're accessing the server on currently.